minima-global/minidocs/docs/runanode/terminal_commands.md

  &ensp;    **autobackup** : Automatically save archive data to MySQL DB.
 Use with enable.<br></br>
  &ensp;    **resync** : Perform a chain or seed re-sync from the specified MySQL db.
 Will shutdown the node so you must restart it once complete.<br></br>
 &ensp;   **wipe** :  Be careful.
 Wipe the MySQL db.<br></br>
+&ensp;    **h2export** : export the MySQL db to an archive gzip file which can be used to resync a node.
+&ensp;    **h2import** : import an archive gzip file to the MySQL db.
+&ensp;    **rawexport** : export the MySQL db to an archive .dat file which can be used to resync a node. (v1.0.39 onwards)

 **phrase:** (optional)<br></br>
      Use with action:resync.
 The BIP39 seed phrase of the node to re-sync.<br></br>